 through Christ our Lord.
 Amen.

-Deacon: Let us go forth in the Name of Christ!
+Deacon: Let us go forth into the world, rejoicing in the power of the Spirit.
 Alleluia!
 Alleluia!

 Children are always welcome to worship with their parents or guardians at any worship service.